-This article has a link to the current list of Physicians (MDs & DOs) that can make State Certified Medical Marijuana Recommendations for use in Ohio Dispensaries.
+This article has a link at the bootom of the article to the current list of Physicians (MDs & DOs) that can make State Certified Medical Marijuana Recommendations for use in Ohio Dispensaries.
 The link to the list is at the very bottom of this article and the list is sorted by zip code so it can help you find a MMJ Doc nearby.
 The list has their main street address, their speciality, if the are Board Certified in a specialty and how long they have been licensed in Ohio.
 Note some physicians have multiple addresses.
 But, first here is a bit of information.

 Opiate Addiction as a Qualifying Condition